DudaDiesel Biodiesel Supply

 Moisture Removal

 It is extremely important to make sure there is no water in your vegetable oil before processing.
 Depending on how often you need to process biodiesel, you may need a few settling tanks for removal of water.
 Settling is the easiest way to remove water.
 If vegetable oil is left in a cone tank for 2-3 weeks and left untouched, all of the water can be drained out the bottom readily.
-This process can be sped up by installing a heating element at the bottom of the tank and gently heating the veggie up to and maintaining it at about 100°F to 110°F for 4-6 hours.
-The heat decreases the density of the vegetable oil greatly while the water's density remains about the same, settling the water down faster than normal.
-After the initial 4-6 hours of maintaining heat, the vegetable oil should be completely separated after 12 hours, preferably 24 hours. use the crackle test to ensure no water is present once you have removed the water just to be sure.
+This process can be sped up by installing a heating element at the bottom of the tank and gently heating the veggie oil up to and maintaining it at about 100°F to 110°F for 4-6 hours.
+The heat decreases the density of the vegetable oil greatly while the water’s density remains about the same, settling the water down faster than normal.
+After the initial 4-6 hours of maintaining heat, the vegetable oil should be completely separated after 12 hours, preferably 24 hours. use the crackle test to ensure no water is present once you have removed the water from the bottom.

 Processing with your own Processor